gfrmin/dataguruhk-blog/content/pages/about.md

-title: About
+title: About dataguru.hk
 URL:
 save_as: index.html

-Hi, my name is Guy Freeman.
-I have a PhD in Statistics from the University of Warwick in England, and have worked in both academia and business with different official titles each time, but basically I was a Data Guru: a data scientist who is zealous about using data science to solve problems.
+Guy Freeman is a resident for Hong Kong for 6 years.
+After getting a PhD in Statistics from the University of Warwick in England, he worked in both academia (HKU) and business (DemystData, EY, Prudential) with different official titles each time, but the common theme was that he was a Data Guru: a fan of and expert in using data to solve problems rigorously and efficiently.

-I am also the founder and maintainer of [accessinfo.hk](https://accessinfo.hk), a Freedom of Information portal for Hong Kong.
+Guy is also the founder and maintainer of [accessinfo.hk](https://accessinfo.hk), a Freedom of Information portal for Hong Kong.

 Please get in touch at [guy@dataguru.hk](mailto:guy@dataguru.hk) or fill in the form below if

 * you have data you want to analyse, understand and/or visualise to make better decisions
-* you want to collect, store and analyse data in a smarter way
+* you want to collect, store and analyse data in a smarter way, including IoT and other operational data
-* you want to learn R and/or other data analysis tools yourself
+* you want to learn or use R and/or other data analysis tools yourself
 * you want a data strategy to help meet your goals
-* you want a Frequentist vs Bayesian flame war :)

 <form action="http://getsimpleform.com/messages?form_api_token=d1d19277a030ba33cade051e38ea135f" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->